 The interventions used by Reading Corps are each designed to provide additional practice that is supplemental to the core reading instructional program provided by the site.
-The interventions share a common theme in that they primarily focus on practicing foundational reading skills including phonemic awareness, letter sound knowledge, decoding skills, and oral reading fluency.
+The interventions share a common theme in that they primarily focus on practicing foundational reading skills including phonemic awareness, letter sound knowledge, decoding skills, and oral reading fluency (rate+accuracy+expression).
 Interventionists are trained to deliver ten research-based supplemental reading interventions with participating students.

 - 1. Phoneme Blending: The student builds the skill of blending individual phonemes (smallest individual units of sound of spoken language) into words. - 2.
 Phoneme Segmenting: The student builds the skill of listening to words and breaking words into their individual phoneme segments. - 3.
 Letter Sound Correspondence: The student builds the skill of associating the correct sounds with letters. - 4.
-Blending Words: The student builds the skill of blending individual letter sounds into words. - 5.
-Newscaster Reading: The student builds skills in reading with appropriate phrasing and expression through extensive modeling by the tutor and practice. - 6.
+Blending Words: The student builds the skill of blending individual letter sounds into words.

+- 5. Newscaster Reading: The student builds skills in reading with appropriate phrasing and expression through extensive modeling by the tutor and practice. - 6.
 Duet Reading: The student builds reading fluency skills with modeling and practice. - 7.
 Repeated Reading with Comprehension Strategy: The student builds skills in reading fluently (rate+accuracy+expression) while reading for comprehension. - 8.
 Pencil Tap: The student builds skills in reading accurately instead of carelessly. - 9.
 Stop/Go: The student builds skills in recognizing punctuation and phrasing when reading connected text. - 10.
-Word Construction: Designed to increase student fluency phonics and connected text.
+Word Construction: The student builds skills in phonics and fluency.
+This intervention bridges the gap between decoding individual words and reading connected text.